 I watched Rigmor walk to the bar and my heart lurched once again with the sheer love it holds for her.

-She ordered the drinks and sate opposite me again.
+She ordered the drinks then sat opposite me again.

 The bartender soon arrived and placed the bottles on the table.

-Rigmor said, “Here’s to us!” and we both down the second bottle each of Ye Old Whatsimacallit.
+Rigmor said, “Here’s to us!” and we both downed the second bottle each of Ye Old Whatsimacallit.

 Hey Rigmor, you have gone all fizzy, fuzzy, whatever again.